 TRAILER REAR DEVICES

-Devices mounted to the back of the trailer modify the airflow as it leaves the trailing edge of the side and top surface of the trailer.
-The flat back of the trailer is a large contributor to aerodynamic drag.
-Boat tails, the most common of these devices, reduce the wake field following the trailer, which can affect air some distance from the back of the trailer.
+Devices that mount at the rear of trailers have generally been called boat tails or trailer wake devices.
+They modify the air flow as it leaves the trailing edge of the side and top surfaces of the trailer.
+The goal in all trailer rear devices is to reduce the wake field following the trailer, which can affect air some distance beyond the back of the trailer.

 This list represents some manufacturers of trailer rear devices but it has not been vetted to ensure product availability.